Refined Strichartz inequalities for the wave equation: Introduction

 will also be proved in Section \ref{conicalaverages}, this is the analogy to the upper bound for the spherical averages, due to Luca and Rogers \cite{luca}.
-Improvement holds in the range $\frac{d+1}{2} < \alpha < d-\frac{4}{d-3}$, and this interval is nonempty only for $d \geq 6$.
+This improves \eqref{cho2} in the range $\frac{d+1}{2} < \alpha < d-\frac{4}{d-3}$, this interval being nonempty when $d \geq 6$.

 For $q \in [1,\infty]$, let $s_d(\alpha,q)$ be the infimum over all $s$ satisfying the inequality